serina-robinson/adenylpred_minimal/README.md

 AdenylPred
 ===========
-Welcome to the AdenylPred development page.
-Please note the tool is currently in progress.
-For the most stable (production) version of AdenylPred, please go to the [AdenylPred](https://github.com/serina-robinson/adenylpred/) page.
+Welcome to the AdenylPred github repo!

 AdenylPred is a substrate and function prediction tool for class I adenylate-forming enzymes.
 Class I adenylate-forming enzymes have diverse functions including the acyl-CoA synthetases, NRPS A-domains, firefly luciferases, fatty acyl-AMP ligases, and β-lactone synthetases.
 These enzymes play critical roles in primary and secondary metabolism in all branches of the tree of life.